amohashim/ZC-Spreadsheet-Code/README.md

   4. "subcategories_column_position" = a numeric value denoting the position of the column containing the values that will be sorted
    - The values in this column will make up the values in the dataframe

+# Warning
+I barely know how to code, and R is weird about merging columns, so the resulting dataframe will look weird.
+I would usually clean it up after exporting the frame to excel.
+There's [a python version of this] (https://github.com/amohashim/sort_spreadsheet) that returns normal looking versions of the dataframe, but I can't figure out export the result to excel.